naitsok/controlled-ptt/README.md

 ### Developing a new sensor part

 The correct implementation of a new sensor part requires the development of hardware and software parts.
 The hardware part is completely under one's specification.
-The software part must be developed using Visual Studio 2019 using .NET Framework 4.7.2.
-The sensore part executable must be inherited from the [BaseSensor](./Sensors/BaseSensor) class, which is in turn inherited from the System.Windows.Forms.Form class.
+The software part must be developed using Visual Studio 2019 and .NET Framework 4.7.2.
+The sensor part executable must be inherited from the [BaseSensor](./Sensors/BaseSensor) class, which is in turn inherited from the System.Windows.Forms.Form class.

 ### Developing a new laser part

+The correct implementation of a new laser part requires the development of hardware and software parts.
+The hardware part is completely under one's specification.
+The software part must be developed using Visual Studio 2019 and .NET Framework 4.7.2.
+The laser part executable must be inherited from the [BaseLaser](./Lasers/BaseLaser) class, which is in turn inherited from the System.Windows.Forms.Form class.

 ## Credits